 being darkened in their understanding, excluded from the life of God because of the ignorance that is in them, because of the hardness of their heart;Ephesians 4:18(NASB)

-Paul is careful to rehearse both the positive side of our Christianity, as well as the negative.
-He is equally diligent, to encourage us to do the good, whilst simultaneously identifying areas, attitudes or activities, that are detrimental to our spiritual growth, and dishonouring to our heavenly Father.
+Paul is careful to rehearse both the positive side of our Christianity, and the negative.
+He is equally diligent to encourage us to do the good, whilst simultaneously identifying areas, attitudes, or activities, that are detrimental to our spiritual growth and dishonouring to our Heavenly Father.

-Having presented the eternal benefits and positive virtues of our great Salvation, Ephesians 4:17-24, gives a serious reminder of the kind of lives we once lived, in our pre-salvation existence, for we were - darkened in our understanding and excluded from the life of God - because of the ignorance that was in us.
+Having presented the eternal benefits and positive virtues of our great salvation, Ephesians 4:17-24, gives a serious reminder of the kind of lives we once lived in our pre-salvation existence: "Darkened in their understanding and excluded from the life of God - because of the ignorance that was in them."

-Let us never forget that the earlier chapters of Ephesians provide us with a veritable feast, of all that is ours in Christ.
-We discover our position, individually and corporately, and rejoice to hear of the multiplied privileges, and precious promises from God, which are all 'yes' and 'amen', in Christ Jesus our Lord.
+Let us never forget the earlier chapters of Ephesians, which provide us with a veritable feast of all that is ours in Christ.
+We discover our position, individually and corporately, and rejoice to hear of the multiplied privileges and precious promises from God, which are all 'yes' and 'amen' in Christ Jesus our Lord.

-Heavenly Father, thank You that You have opened our understanding to the futility of what we were, and exposed the Satanic trap from which faith in Christ has delivered us.
-May we never forget the position, privileges and promises that are ours in Christ, by grace through faith.
-Thank You for opening my eyes to the truth of Your word, in Jesus name I pray, AMEN.
+Heavenly Father, thank You that You have opened my understanding to the futility of what I was.
+Thank You that You have exposed the satanic trap from which faith in Christ has delivered me.
+May I never forget the position, privileges, and promises that are mine in Christ, by grace through faith.
+Thank You for opening my eyes to the truth of Your Word.
+In Jesus' name I pray, AMEN.